 For comparison: A professionally installed system typically runs $300–$1,500 upfront plus $20–$50 per month in monitoring fees.
 Over three years, that’s $720–$1,800 in subscriptions alone.
 A budget home security system without monthly fees pays for itself fast.

-DIY Home Security vs Professional Systems: What Preppers Should Know
+DIY Home Security vs. Professional Systems

 | Factor | DIY System | Professional System |